END ADDICTION BHAM Walk 2024 presented by AmFirst!

 We will all join together as a community before the walk to celebrate together and enjoy a short program.
 During our program, we will celebrate our top fundraisers and recognize the sponsors that help make this event possible.
 We will also have a large gathering of local resources that are eager to provide services and support to anyone who is struggling with substance use, loves someone who is struggling with substance use, is looking to get involved in the recovery or prevention community, and more.

-Resources that will be at the event include: Recovery Resource Center, Jefferson County Department of Health, The Moore Institute, Grief Resources, Addiction Prevention Coalition and more.
+Resource Row is always a happening place at the Walk.
+With more than 30 organizations and services, you can expect to visit with a variety of prevention, treatment, recovery and health organizations such as Recovery Resource Center, Jefferson County Department of Health, The Moore Institute, Grief Resources, Addiction Prevention Coalition and more.

 We will also have our annual EAB Sober Circle thru which we celebrate attendees' sobriety whether they have decades, months, days or hours acheived!
 Each Sober Circle member will receive a "Hope" token from APC.

-Our In Memory Activity honors and remembers loved ones who have lost their battle to addiction.
+In Memory Activities honor and remember loved ones who have lost their battle to addiction.